-- top of Hackwell Triangle over open field to south and east of the Granary and rest of village (ref Important View 6 in the Plan) - top of the Memorial Green over the Green and open countryside - from the Churchyard of St Lawrence Church (Ref Important View 3 in the Plan) - looking westwards along Hackwell Street towards Crown Green and the Old Crown Pub and Old Bakery adjoining.
+- top of Hackwell Triangle over open field to south and east of the Granary and rest of village from School Hill by the Memorial Bench there is a view that stretches east/south east over the rooftops and a wide variety of agricultural meadows and farm buildings, right across to the skyline adjacent to the village of Priors Marston, and Hellidon Tower beyond.
+To the left of the vista a further important view encompasses the natural beauty of the Dog Lane Fishing Lakes and Cannon Bank, Shuckburgh beyond that (ref Important View 6 in the Plan). - top of the Memorial Green over the Green and open countryside - from the Churchyard of St Lawrence Church there are dramatic and scenic views facing south and extending some 3 miles to Hellidon Tower and Burton Dassett Hills.
+It includes village roof tops and a wide variety of agricultural land and farm buildings stretching right across to the skyline (Ref Important View 3 in the Plan). - looking westwards along Hackwell Street towards Crown Green and the Old Crown Pub and Old Bakery adjoining.

-- 5.29 The Central North area enjoys an elevated position halfway up Napton Hill attracting more development and consequently is more compact and densely populated than other parts of the village.
-Buildings are taller here than anywhere else in the village so the streets feel less open and less rural in character. - Public views out over the rest of the village and open countryside beyond are exceptional where there are openings between developments and benches have been located at two key sites to allow people to enjoy them to the full.
+- The Central North area enjoys an elevated position halfway up Napton Hill attracting more development and consequently is more compact and densely populated than other parts of the village.
+Buildings are taller here than anywhere else in the village so the streets feel less open and less rural in character. - 5.30 Public views out over the rest of the village and open countryside beyond are exceptional where there are openings between developments and benches have been located at two key sites to allow people to enjoy them to the full.
 The view from the top of Hackwell Steps is of particular note as the field of vision is so wide.
 Another important view (Ref 3) can be gained from the churchyard of St Lawrence Church looking southwards.
 The views out are a lot better than those looking in or of the streets themselves; the contrast is uplifting. - 5.31 There is a lack of harmony resulting from the wide collection of architectural styles, features, materials and building heights.
 The staggering of so many individually designed houses up the hillside presents a somewhat incoherent character; the view from top of Hackwell Street looking up towards School Hill being a case in point.
 However, the fact that no one architectural style dominates another and the random nature of the way this area has evolved over time, creates an interesting overall impression - 5.32 A lot of the older properties were built without provision for off street car parking, so the roads, especially Hackwell Street, can get very busy and restricted by residents' cars.

 Many newer properties have incorporated in-built garages under the main accommodation and off-street car parking, resulting in a merging of boundaries between road, footpath and private drives.
 This impacts adversely on the street scene as well as on the movement of through traffic.
-Where there are footpaths, they appear on one side of the road only and in places are elevated above the level of the road and built in traditional brickwork.
-There are few unifying features but road signage is one and makes street identification easy.
+Where there are footpaths, they appear on one side of the road only and in places are elevated above the level of the road and built in